1759 - French operations in the Persian Gulf

 Campaign of 1759

 This small French success, was soon overshadowed by the huge British successes in India.
-Gradually, British influence in the Persian Gulf grew stronger and stronger.
+Gradually, British influence in the Persian Gulf grew stronger.

 In 1761, the French made another unsuccessful attempt to capture British ships in the port of Muscat.